GrahamCampbell/Laravel-Binput/README.md

 Please check the system requirements before installing Laravel Binput.

-To get the latest version of Binput, simply require it in your `composer.json` file.
+To get the latest version of Laravel Binput, simply require it in your `composer.json` file.

 `"graham-campbell/binput": "dev-master"`